Categories

 Micah’s sarcastic retort is that if a prophet proclaimed plenty of wine and beer for everyone, the people would flock to him.
 Apparently, rather than face the truth, the people prefer to anesthetize themselves from it.

 We aren’t much different today.
 We flock to pastors who give us feel-good messages that overflow with positive platitudes and memorable sound bites.
-However, when a pastor must deliver a God-honoring message that criticizes us or convicts our conscience, we often turn on our teacher.

 We may attack the messenger, attempt to remove them, or run off to sit under the teaching of someone who will make us feel good about ourselves.